Lepkazielona/Spotify-Current-Song-To-TXT/README.md

 Make whatever u want with this, i don't care

 ## About
 this code is unoptimalized and very trashy, maybe i fix it later.
-If you have any problems with tshis, text me on discord **Lepkazielona#9300**
+If you have any problems with this, text me on discord **Lepka#9300**

 Special thanks to [@imdadahad](https://github.com/imdadahad/) for half of this code (https://github.com/imdadahad/spotify-get-current-playing-track)
 Enjoy!